Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 Since the token expires after 12 hours, an automated refresh mechanism ensures it is regenerated and re-injected during long-running build processes, maintaining uninterrupted access while minimizing security exposure.

-///
-Authentication was handled through an IAM role with least-privilege permissions attached to the EC2 instance.
-Temporary credentials were issued via AWS Security Token Service (STS), and an authorization token was retrieved using the AWS CLI's get-authorization-token command.
-The token was exported to the environment variable CODEARTIFACT_AUTH_TOKEN and injected into Maven’s settings.xml via a bearer token profile.
-With a maximum lifespan of 12 hours, the token eliminated the need for static credentials, reducing exposure risks.
-A refresh mechanism was also implemented to ensure uninterrupted access during long-running builds.
+To support long-running build processes, an automated refresh mechanism regenerates and re-injects the token as needed, maintaining uninterrupted access while minimizing credential exposure.
+With this configuration, Maven retrieves all dependencies directly from CodeArtifact, ensuring that builds are isolated from external sources and aligned with internal governance policies.

-Within the CI/CD pipeline, Maven retrieved all dependencies directly from CodeArtifact.
-A post-build verification step confirmed the presence of expected packages, validating the integrity of the process and ensuring compliance with enterprise DevOps standards.
-The result was a secure, reproducible, and fully automated dependency management workflow.
+A post-build verification step confirms the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.
+This solution delivers a secure, reproducible, and fully automated workflow for dependency management, streamlining builds and strengthening software supply chain security.

-''
-Authentication was securely managed using an IAM role with least-privilege permissions, attached to the EC2 instance.
-Temporary credentials were generated via AWS STS (Security Token Service) and dynamically injected into Maven’s `settings.xml` and environment variables at runtime, eliminating the need for static secrets and minimizing the attack surface.
-Token refresh mechanisms ensured uninterrupted access during extended build processes.

-During the build, Maven pulled dependencies directly from CodeArtifact.
-After the build, verification confirmed that the expected packages were stored in the repository, demonstrating full integration and compliance with enterprise DevOps standards.
-The result was a secure, reproducible, and automated dependency pipeline.
+---

 ## ⚙️ Continuous Integration with AWS CodeBuild